owncloud-archive/documentation/admin_manual/images/appliance/setup/readme.md

-This are images of the setup
+These are images of the setup